Purple Datura, Devil’s Trumpet, Horn of Plenty, Downy Thorn Apple

 The Datura metel is native to Southwestern China.
 They are perennial in USDA Zones 9-10 and everywhere else they can easily be grown indoors through the winter.
 They prefer full sun but I grew mine in part shade.
 If you grew them in the ground, they prefer a rich, well-drained soil with regular watering.
 If you grow from seed, start them 6-8 weeks before the last frost date.
 As they grow you will need to provide some support because they do have a tendency to sprawl a bit.

 Apparently, they do come in a variety of colors including white, yellow, lilac and dark purple.
 Some websites say the flowers only last one night, but I find that not to be true.
-In fact, it is downright impossible… One reputable website says the bud opens in the evening and last only until noon the next day.
+One reputable website says the bud opens in the evening and last only until noon the next day.
 Even though it has been a few years since I had mine, I just don’t believe mine lasted only a few hours.
-I don’t ever remember mine closing either, and I spent a lot of time with my plants.

 I was doing some yard work for a lady in Leland, Mississippi in November 2016.
 I came around the corner of her house in the backyard with the mower and stopped dead in my tracks.
 I was standing there stunned like I was frozen… I could not believe what I saw.